vtu-pages/vtu.life._pages/about.md

 <br/>
 *Under Review*
 <br/>
-<u>This work was exclusively reported by [**📰New York Times**](https://www.nytimes.com/2023/10/19/technology/guardrails-artificial-intelligence-open-source.html), and covered by many other social medias!</u>
+<u>This work was <b>exclusively reported by <a href="https://www.nytimes.com/2023/10/19/technology/guardrails-artificial-intelligence-open-source.html">New York Times</a></b>, and covered by many other social medias!</u>

 📖 [BaDExpert: Extracting Backdoor Functionality for Accurate Backdoor Input Detection](https://arxiv.org/abs/2308.12439)
 <br/>